ionajones/hw2/README.md

 By following the interface and prototypes provided in each assignment template, you can ensure compatibility with the autograding system and maximize your score.

+## Submission Guidelines

+1. Create a new repostiory based on this template by using the GitHub Classroom Link https://classroom.github.com/ and work on the assignments in GitHub Codespaces or locally.

+2. Use `pytest` to test your solutions before submission.
+   Ensure that all test cases pass to maximize your automated evaluation score.

+3. **Submit your completed assignments by pushing your changes to the repository before the deadline.**

+**Note**:
+**The submission deadline is a strict cutoff.
+No submission will be accepted after the deadline.**
+Be sure to manage your time effectively and plan ahead to ensure your work is submitted on time.
+Frequent and incremental `git commit` and `git push` are recommended to ensure your latest work are seen.

+## Additional Notes

+* **Collaboration**:
+  You are encouraged to discuss ideas with your peers, but your submission must reflect your own work.
+* **Help and Resources**:
+  If you encounter any difficulties, please refer to the course materials, consult your instructor, or seek help during office hours.
+* **Deadlines**:
+  Be mindful of the submission deadline, as late submissions will not be accepted.

+Good luck, and enjoy working on the assignments!